wf1101/video-store-consumer/README.md

 This project will be utilizing an external API within an API!
 Whoa!
 Your front-end implementation will be interacting with a **Rails API** that you will be modifying.
 The Rails API wraps an **external API** which contains many endpoints related to movies.
 The external API is [The Movie DB](https://www.themoviedb.org/documentation/api).

+The requirements for this project are intentionally open-ended.
+Part of your job is to work with your partner to prioritize them.

 ## Project Setup

 ### 1. React Front-End